Vito Antuofermo: Professional career

 Antuofermo had a propensity to cut easily, especially around the eyebrows.
 In between rounds in his fights, as much attention (if not more) was given to Vito patching up cuts on his face as it was giving him advice and instructions.

 In 1979, Antuofermo became World Middleweight Champion by beating defending champion Hugo Corro by a decision in 15 rounds at Monte Carlo.
 According to an article in The Ring, Howard Cosell, who was working on that fight's live broadcast to the US, was telling viewers that Corro was, in his opinion, way ahead on the judges' cards.
 When someone on the American television crew found out it was Antuofermo who was actually leading on the cards, Cosell then began to say he had Antuofermo ahead.
-All three judges' scorecards were very close, each showing a tight, one-point margin: 143–142, and 146–145 in Antuofermo's favor and 146–145 in Corro's favor.
+All three judges' scorecards were very close, each showing a tight, one-point margin: 143–142, 146–145 in Antuofermo's favor, and 146–145 in Corro's favor.

 On the morning after winning the title, Antuofermo and his crew were driving to a small vacation in Italy, when he saw a car fly off a bridge under which they were passing.
-The car landed right in front of his, but luckily the accident did not injure any occupants in Antuofermo's car.
+The car landed right in front of him, but luckily the accident did not injure any occupants in Antuofermo's car.
 He was so shocked that he kept driving and never found out what happened to the occupants of that car.
 He came back to his senses about 20 minutes later.